jimchen2/nextjs-tube/README.md

 If video is Uploaded -> Let User Toggle Subtitle in a Button -> Show the Subtitle with CSS Over the Video Frame with src the S3 URL

+## Hide Tags

+Configure in Cookie for users to hide videos with tags in search

+Configure in Cookie to save user's preferences

 ## MongoDB